Locations:

 How is uvulitis diagnosed?

-Your healthcare provider will perform a physical examination and ask you about your symptoms.
+A healthcare provider will do a physical exam and ask about your symptoms.
 They may also request certain tests to see what caused the inflammation.
 These tests may include:

 Management and Treatment

-If conservative treatments don’t work, or if you have chronic uvulitis, you may need surgical uvula removal.
-During this procedure, your surgeon removes part or all of your uvula.
+• Surgery.
+If less invasive treatments don’t work, or if you have chronic uvulitis, you may need surgery to remove part or all of your uvula (uvulectomy).

 • Drink lots of water.